Created by Wolfgang Beyer with the program Ultra Fractal 3. – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=321973

 Mandelbrot’s application of fractal geometry to financial markets is fascinating.
 While beyond my current expertise, it holds promise for advancing investing knowledge beyond the bell curve.

 “Trading time” as a non-linear, fractal distribution is another interesting observation of this framework.
 My experience of today’s turbulent markets as slow moving is a consistent anecdote.
-Thus, even our understanding of time may required updating.
+Thus, even our understanding of time may require updating.
 The implications are potentially huge.
 Today’s fast moving markets may not be so high-drama after all.
 Maybe, they’re just a slow evolution of price—another calm before a forthcoming cluster of market volatility.

 If you enjoyed this article please consider sharing it with others.